-2023-2024 July 1, 2023 - June 30, 2024 FAFSA° Federal Student Aid An OFFICE of the U.S. DEPARTMENT of EDUCATION PROUD SPONSOR of the AMERICAN MIND FREE APPLICATION for FEDERAL STUDENT AID Step One (Student): For questions 1-28, leave any question s that do not apply to you (the student) blank.
-OMB # 1845-0001 Your full name (exactly as it appears on your Social Security card) If your name 1.
-Last name 2.
-Fi Your permanent mailing address 4.
-Number and street (include apt. number) 5.
+2023-2024 July 1, 2023 - June 30, 2024 Federal Student Aid An Office of the U.S. DEPARTMENT of EDUCATION Construction MinD FAFSA ® FREE APPLICATION for FEDERAL STUDENT AID Step One (Student): For questions 1-28, leave any question ns that do not apply to you (the student) blank.
+OMB # 1845-0001 03000 me has a suffix, such as Jr. or III, include a space between your last name and suffix.
+First name 3.
+Middle initial Your permanent mailing address 4.
+Number and street (include apt, number) 5.
 City (and country if not U.S.) 6.
 State 7.
 ZIP code 8.
 Your Social Security Number See Notes page 9.
 9. Your date of birth DAY YEAR 10.
 Your telephone number Your driver's license number and driver's license state (if you have one) 11.
-Driver's license number number 12.
+Driver's license number 12.
 Driver's license state 13.
 Your e-mail address.
-If you provide your e-mail address, we will communicate with will be notified by e-mail.
-Your e-mail address will also be shared with your state and you do not have an e-mail address, leave this field blank.
+If you provide your e-mail address, we will communicate wi will be notified by e-mail.
+Your e-mail address will also be shared with your state ar you do not have an e-mail address, leave this field blank. th you electronically.
+For example, when your FAFSA form has been processed, you at the colleges listed on your FAFSA form to allow them to communicate with you.
+It